Nathan-Andrews/globalDataMCplugin/README.md

 - Repeat for all servers you want to connect

 ## Features
 - All objectives are stored in a SQLite database.
-You can access it with the sqlite command line looks using `sqlite3 database.db`.
+You can access it with the [sqlite command line tools](https://www.sqlite.org/download.html) using `sqlite3 database.db`.

 ## Behaviors
 - Only scoreboards with names matching `objectives` pattern will be effected by this plugin.
 By default this is any objective starting with `global`